RayDeeUx/FrickGlow/about.md

 Disclaimers:
 \- Some features may not be available for macOS or Android.
-\- This does not affect overall game performace; the glows are simply invisible.
+\- This does not affect overall game performance; the glows are simply invisible.